Daniel Boone

-Boone served as a militia officer during the Revolutionary War (1775–1783), which was fought in Kentucky primarily between American settlers and British-allied Indians.
-Boone was taken in by Shawnees in 1778 and adopted into the tribe, but he resigned and continued to help protect the Kentucky settlements.
-He also left due to the Shawnee Indians torturing and killing one of his sons.
+He served as a militia officer during the Revolutionary War (1775–1783), which in Kentucky was fought primarily between American settlers and British-allied Indians.
+In 1778, Boone was captured by the Shawnee and was, according to legend, adopted by the Shawnee Chief and given the name "Sheltowee", or Big Turtle.
+After months of living with the Shawnee, Boone escaped.
 He was elected to the first of his three terms in the Virginia General Assembly during the war and fought in the Battle of Blue Licks in 1782, one of the last battles of the American Revolution.
-He worked as a surveyor and merchant after the war, but he went deep into debt as a Kentucky land speculator.
+He worked as a surveyor and merchant after the war, but went deep into debt as a Kentucky land speculator.
 He resettled in Missouri in 1799, where he spent most of the last two decades of his life, frustrated with legal problems resulting from his land claims.

-Boone remains an iconic, if imperfectly remembered, figure in American history.
-He was a legend in his own lifetime, especially after an account of his adventures was published in 1784, making him famous in America and Europe.
+Boone remains a legendary, if imperfectly remembered, figure in American history.
+He was celebrated in his own lifetime, especially after an account of his adventures was published in 1784, making him famous in America and Europe.
 After his death, he became the subject of many heroic tall tales and works of fiction.
-His adventures—real and legendary—helped create the archetypal frontier hero of American folklore.
+His adventures—real and mythical—helped create the archetypal frontier hero of American folklore.
 In American popular culture, Boone is remembered as one of the foremost early frontiersmen, even though mythology often overshadows the historical details of his life.